Skip to content

 Simulate occurrence cube

 As input, we create a polygon in which we simulate occurrences.
-It represents the spatial extend of the species.
+It represents the spatial extent of the species.
 We also need a grid.
 Each observation will be designated to a grid cell.

 # Create polygon